-A mentor shows these lost young ones about God's staying power.
+A Mentor shows these lost young ones what God's staying power looks like!!!

-As a member of the Rock Church we hope that you have a desire to use the gifts that God has given you to influence and transform these children who often feel hopeless into a child who sees a positive vision for his/her future.
+As a member of the DO SOMETHING focused, Rock Church we hope that you have a desire to use the gifts that God has given you to transform these children and allow them to see a positive vision for their future.

-Let's show these lost young ones about God's staying power!
+Let's show these young ones what God's staying power looks like!!!!

-If you would like more information about the Foster Youth Mentor Ministry, and/or how to get involved contact [email protected].
+If you would like information about the Step Up Foster Youth Mentor Ministry or how you can impact a foster youth contact us at [email protected]